 According to Chapter IX of Companies’ Act, 2013, every company must prepare books of accounts in accordance with the relevant applicable Accounting Standards as issued by ICAI.
 One of these accounting standards, AS 15, requires an actuarial valuation to be done for certain types of employee benefits schemes, including gratuity benefit.

-Corporate Entities are classified as
+Corporate Entities are classified as:

-The above classification is done according to Companies (Accounting Standards) Rules, 2006.
+The above classification is done according to Companies (Accounting Standards) Rules, 2021.
 There are few exemptions and relaxations for SMCs in complying with AS-15.
 To know if you are a SMC, read here.

 In Summary:

-Corporate Entities | Non-Corporate Entities | ||||
+| Non-Corporate Entities | ||

 Contact Us to learn more on how to make best use of these exemptions and relaxations in complying the accounting standard.

-2c.
-Applicability of Ind AS 19 to companies:
+2.3 Ind AS 19

 - Mandatory:

-For the accounting period beginning on or after 1 April 2017, Ind AS 19 is applicable for the following companies:- all listed companies,
+For the accounting period beginning on or after 1 April 2017, Ind AS 19 is applicable for the following companies:- All listed companies,

-- unlisted companies having net worth of Rs.250Cr or more.
+- Unlisted companies with net worth of Rs.250 crore or more, OR

 - Holding, subsidiary, joint venture or associate companies of the listed and unlisted companies covered above.